Know a neighbor or friend with a beautiful, organically managed garden? Nominate their garden (or yours) for a Phipps Sustainable Garden Award!

 Sustainable gardens can look very different from one another, so nominations may be made in one of five categories listed below; however, all garden nominations must, at a minimum, be managed organically and be free of invasive plants.
-Winners will have their garden professionally photographed and will be featured at our Native Plant and Sustainability Conference in October 2020.
+Winners will have their garden professionally photographed and will be featured at our Native Plant and Sustainability Conference this fall.

 - Native Plantings and Wildlife Gardens – gardens featuring native plants that provide habitat for wildlife

 - Gardens that Manage Stormwater – gardens that feature rain gardens, rain barrels, swales, etc.

 - Micro-Gardens – container gardens, vertical gardens, gardens that make the best of very small spaces

 - Abundant Edible Gardens – gardens that feature annual and perennial edibles, vegetables, fruits, nuts and herbs.

 - Gardens for Personal Retreat – gardens that have seating, birdbaths, garden art, and other distinctive items that create a garden refuge.

 Submission Guidelines and Information

 We are NOW accepting submissions, so get yours in soon!
 Final date for submissions is Tues., July 20.
 The Sustainable Garden Awards are open to residential gardens.
 Gardens should represent the climate and conditions of our area; participants should reside in and their projects should be located in Allegheny, Westmoreland, Armstrong, Beaver or Butler County.